-This Attachment 1 is focused on key areas that Covered California believes require systematic focus and investment in order to ensure its Enrollees and all Californians receive high-quality, equitable care.
+This Attachment 1 is focused on key areas that Covered California believes require systematic focus and investment in order to ensure itsCovered California Enrollees and all Californians receive high-quality, equitable care.
+These include a commitment to advanced primary care, behavioral health, disparities reduction, cost, and data exchange and an emphasis on member-centered values and sustaining a robust health professional workforce.

-By entering into this Agreement, Contractor affirms its commitment to be an active and engaged partner with Covered California, and agrees to work collaboratively with Covered California to develop and implement policies and programs that will promote quality and health equity, and lower costs for Contractor's entire California membership.
+By entering into this Agreement, Contractor affirms its commitment to be an active and engaged partner with Covered California, and agrees to work collaboratively with Covered California for Small Business 2023-20252026-2028 QHP Issuer Contract - 2025 Plan Year Amendment Attachment 1-1

+Covered California to develop and implement policies and programs that will promote quality and health equity, and lower costs for Contractor's entire California membership.

-The Contractor shall comply with the requirements in this Attachment 1 by January 1, 2023, unless otherwise specified.
+The Contractor shall comply with the requirements in this Attachment 1 by January 1, 20232026, unless otherwise specified.